 Other important legislation:

-AB 38-Wildfire prevention and preparedness.
-This bill would establish fire hardening retrofit standards for buildings in very high fire hazard severity zones.
+AB 38-This bill would establish defensible space and home hardening retrofit standards for buildings in very high fire hazard severity zones.
 It will also establish the State Fire Preparedness Council with the goal of improving the scale and effectiveness of the state’s fire preparedness, including the creation of regional community fire preparedness councils.
-This bill would establish the Fire Hardened Homes Revolving Loan Fund in the State Treasury, transferring $1 billion from the General Fund to distribute for funding no- or low-interest loans to owners of eligible buildings to pay for eligible costs of fire hardening.
+This bill would establish the Fire Hardened Homes Revolving Loan Fund in the State Treasury, and although there is currently no funding established for this, ultimately it will be used to distribute funding for no- or low-interest loans to owners of eligible buildings to pay for eligible costs of fire hardening.

-AB 437-Renter security deposit assistance.
-This bill would establish the Move-In Loan Program for the purpose of providing grants to eligible nonprofit organizations to be used to provide no-interest loans to eligible applicants to afford the security deposit and first month’s rent for a rental dwelling.
+AB 437-This bill would establish the Move-In Loan Program for the purpose of providing grants to eligible nonprofit organizations to be used to provide no-interest loans to eligible applicants to afford the security deposit and first month’s rent for a rental dwelling.
 Eligibility requirements for loan recipients would include a requirement that the income of the loan recipient is no greater than the area median income in which the rental dwelling is located.

-AB 557-Atmospheric river research.
-Existing law establishes the Atmospheric Rivers Research, Mitigation, and Climate Forecasting Program in the Department of Water Resources.
+AB 557-Existing law establishes the Atmospheric Rivers Research, Mitigation, and Climate Forecasting Program in the Department of Water Resources.
 It requires the department, once funds are available, to research climate forecasting and the causes and impacts that climate change has on atmospheric rivers, to operate reservoirs in a manner that improves flood protection and to operate flood control and water storage facilities to capture water generated by atmospheric rivers.
-This bill appropriates $9.25 million from the General Fund to the department in the 2019–20 fiscal year to facilitate that research.
+This bill did not move forward because we successfully advocated funding of $9.25 million which was placed into the state budget.

-AB 1387-365-day fishing license.
-The current "annual" fishing license is only valid until December 31, regardless of the purchase date.
-California has the lowest fishing participation rate per capita in the country and our antiquated system prevents many people from purchasing a license later in the year because the expense does not make sense for a shortened period of time.
-This bill provides a 365-day license from the date of purchase and also requires the Department of Fish and Wildlife to develop an app that can display your license on your mobile device as well as an auto-renewal feature.
+AB 1387-The current "annual" fishing license is only valid until December 31, regardless of the purchase date.
+California has the lowest fishing participation rate per capita in the country -- there has been a 55 percent decrease since 1980.
+In addition, our antiquated system prevents many people from purchasing a license later in the year because the expense does not make sense for a shortened period of time.
+This bill was introduced to provide a 365-day license from the date of purchase and would require the California Department of Fish and Wildlife (DFW) to develop an app that can display your license on your mobile device as well as an auto-renewal feature.
+Because the CDFW has recently published a plan to recruit, retain and reactivate (R3) hunting anf fishing licenses, and stakeholders are currently discussing how to implement the plan, I will wait for those recommendations (fall 2019) and consider incorporating them into this bill as it moves forward.

 In addition to my bills, here is a list of bills that I have joined as a co-author: